Harrisonburg, Virginia: Infrastructure

 Major highways in Harrisonburg include Interstate 81, the main north–south highway in western Virginia and the Shenandoah Valley.
 Other significant roads serving the city include U.S. Route 11, U.S. Route 33, Virginia State Route 42, Virginia State Route 253 and Virginia State Route 280.

 In early 2002, the Harrisonburg community discussed the possibility of creating a pedestrian mall downtown.
 Public meetings were held to discuss the merits and drawbacks of pursuing such a plan.
 Ultimately, the community decided to keep its Main Street open to traffic.
 From these discussions, however, a strong voice emerged from the community in support of downtown revitalization.

 On July 1, 2003, Harrisonburg Downtown Renaissance was incorporated as a 501(c)(3) nonprofit organization with the mission of rejuvenating the downtown district.

 In 2004, downtown was designated as the Harrisonburg Downtown Historic District on the National Register of Historic Places and a designated Virginia Main Street Community, with the neighboring Old Town Historic District residential community gaining historic district status in 2007.
 Several vacant buildings have been renovated and repurposed for new uses, such as the Hardesty-Higgins House and City Exchange, used for the Harrisonburg Tourist Center and high-end loft apartments, respectively.

 In 2008, downtown Harrisonburg spent over $1 million in cosmetic and sidewalk infrastructure improvements (also called streetscaping and wayfinding projects).
 The City Council appropriated $500,000 for custom street signs to be used as "wayfinding signs" directing visitors to areas of interest around the city.
 Another $500,000 were used to upgrade street lighting, sidewalks, and landscaping along Main Street and Court Square.

 In 2014, Downtown Harrisonburg was named a Great American Main Street by the National Main Street Association and downtown was designated the first culinary district in the commonwealth of Virginia.

 Norfolk Southern also owns a small railyard in Harrisonburg.
 The Chesapeake and Western corridor from Elkton to Harrisonburg has very high volumes of grain and ethanol.

 The railroad serves two major grain elevators inside the city limits.
 In May 2017 Norfolk Southern 51T derailed in Harrisonburg spilling corn into Blacks Run.
 No one was injured.

 Shenandoah Valley Railroad interchanges with the NS on south side of Harrisonburg and with CSX and Buckingham Branch Railroad in North Staunton.

 Harrisonburg Transit provides public transportation in Harrisonburg.
 Virginia Breeze provides intercity bus service between Blacksburg, Harrisonburg, and Washington, D.C.

+The Virginia Breeze intercity bus line added service to Harrisonburg on April 20, 2026, stopping at the Godwin Transit Center at James Madison University.
+The added service, known as the Tidewater Current, connects to Staunton, Charlottesville, Richmond and Richmond International Airport, Williamsburg, Newport News, Norfolk, and Virginia Beach.